PulsarSwap/coming-soon-page/README.md

-A coming soon page, with an email sign up to be notified when it is ready. based on frontendmentor challenge
+A coming soon page, with an email sign up to be notified when it is ready.
+Based on frontendmentor challenge.